sybilhoangRG/support.balsamiq.com/content/ui101/principles.md

 Until you familiarize yourself with them, these principles may seem new to you.
 By labeling and understanding what they are, they become under your control so you can use them.
 With practice using them will be second nature, and they'll be part of the language you use to communicate information in your interfaces.
 You won't be able to look around without thinking about them.

+---

+## Why use Design Principles?

+The use of these principles may be unnoticeable at first, when we're looking at screens or pages in the world.
+You may, however, start to notice when some of these design principles have not been applied.
+The next time you find it hard to make it through a big form or can't find a button among a sea of controls in a cluttered application, think about how applying these design principles might have helped.

+Well considered design tends to disappear when it serves its purpose in optimizing communication or use.
+It gets out of the way and gets users to goals faster.

+While you may not be doing the ultimate visual design for your product, some familiarity with design principles goes a long way toward communicating your ideas.
+We may deal less with the rendering of the final interface surface, but much of the understanding of what we want to communicate comes from what we explore in interaction and information in our wireframes.

 - - -